CESNET/metacentrum-user-docs/docs/software/containers/index.md

 ### Run a command in container

-Passing a command to an Apptainer image is done by `singularity exec "command"`.
+Passing a command to an Singularity image is done by `singularity exec "command"`.

 For example,